Why the Oklahoma City Museum of Art is not ready for the major leagues

 Error in exhibit installation

-When I visited the George Nelson exhibit at the OKCMOA, I noticed immediately that two of the clocks were mounted incorrectly.
+When I visited the Nelson exhibit at the OKCMOA, I noticed immediately that two of the clocks were mounted incorrectly.
 The photo below shows how Leaf/Paddle/Petal was mounted incorrectly.
-Several other clocks were also mounted incorrectly, but Leaf/Paddle/Petal was the most obvious error.
+Other clocks were also mounted incorrectly, but Leaf/Paddle/Petal was the most obvious error.

-To address the error, I asked a curator at the museum and was abruptly told that I had to contact the exhibit owner, the Vitra Design Museum in Germany; the OKC Museum of Art could do nothing about the error.
-I contacted Vitra in Germany and received a response that the clocks should have been mounted as shown in the catalog.
+To address the error, I asked a curator at the museum and was abruptly told that I had to contact the exhibit owner, the Vitra Design Museum in Germany; the OKC Museum of Art could do nothing about the mistake.
+So, I contacted Vitra in Germany and received a response (copied to the museum) that the clocks should have been mounted as shown in the catalog.
 Major league museums pay better attention to detail when mounting shows.

 Lesson: The museum, as the repository and archive of art and design for central Oklahoma, has an obligation to accurately portray designers' intents.
 The general public, scholars, researchers, and art historians need to be able to trust that the institution will exhibit artifacts correctly.